Meghana-thota/Meghana-Thota/README.md

-# Meghana-Thota
+# Meghana Thota
-# About 👋 MeghanaThota
+# About 👋 Meghana Thota

 I am a Data Scientist passionate about data to solve real-world problems.